matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-As everything we need is already defined in the component, we can simply use it on our example page:
+As everything is already defined in the component, calling the `custom_static_component` on the example page is all there is to do:

 ```ruby
 class ExamplePage < Page::Cell::Page